Anchorsify/Anchorsify.github.io/_pages/Equipment.md

  - Tags: Consumable, Environmental

 ##### Poison Smoke Bomb
 Sturdier than regular smoke bombs, and much more dangerous, these are filled with some manner of poisonous vapor.
 They're used like regular smoke bombs, but have a 10 yard radius, a -4 visibility penalty, and persist for 25 IC.
 When you buy a poison smoke bomb, select a poison (from the Poisons section) which has Inhalation as one of its possible vectors of delivery.
-When you throw the smoke bomb, make a Toxicology roll.
-Anyone who passes through the area must make a Resistance roll against that Toxicology result, or be poisoned.
+When you throw the smoke bomb, make a Toxicology roll; Anyone who is in the area, passes through the area, or spends 10 IC in the area, must make a Resistance roll against that Toxicology result, or be poisoned.
 The cost of the poison smoke bomb is 100 Ryo, plus the base cost (unreduced by buying multiples) for one dose of the chosen poison.

  - Cost: 100 Ryo + cost of poison
  - Tags: Consumable, Environmental